kris-nader/scTherapy/README.md

 <br>

 The tool consists of two main steps:
-1. A semi-automated approach to categorize cells into healthy and malignant, followed by the separation of malignant cells into subpopulations/clones <i>(Fig 1, panel a)</i>.
+1. A semi-automated approach to categorize cells into healthy(normal) and malignant, followed by the separation of malignant cells into subpopulations/clones <i>(Fig 1, panel a)</i>.
 2. Next, it identifies differentially expressed genes between healthy and malignant cells, which are subsequently used as input to our pre-trained machine learning model.
 The model predicts potential treatment options that effectively target malignant cells while minimizing toxicity to healthy cells <i>(Fig 1, panel b)</i>.

 For more information, please refer to original publication [to be filled].